• 10 heures

 Screenshots

-1. A student passes a quiz.
+1. A student answers questions

-2. A student fails a quiz (within the last 24 hours).
+2. A student submits a quiz

 Acceptance Tests